EffectOrientedProgramming/book/docs/guide/scalatools.md

 (All commands here are run from within the sbt shell)

-To display a list of all executables in the project:
+`run` displays a list of all executables in the project:

 ```
 sbt:EffectOrientedProgramming> run